everymind/SurprisingMinds/_pages/tag-archive.md

   nav: docs
 ---

 This blog serves as a shared, online, open lab notebook for the Surprising Minds exhibit.
-Posts are organized by category below.
+Posts are organized by tag below.

 {% include group-by-array collection=site.posts field="tags" %}